State preparation by shallow circuits using feed forward: The LAQCC model

-Up until now we have considered the class $\LAQCC$.
-In this section, we investigate the state-preparation complexity of $\LAQCC(\mathcal Q, \mathcal C, d)$ when we increase the power of the quantum circuits to polynomial depth, and we allow for unbounded classical computational power.
+In the definition of $\LAQCC(\mathcal{Q}, \mathcal{C},d)$, we have freedom to choose $\mathcal{Q}$ and $\mathcal{C}$.
+If we give more power to both the quantum and the classical routines, we see that we can solve more complex problems and prepare a wider variety of quantum states.
+Yet, even with polynomial depth quantum circuits and unbounded classical computational power, limits exist.

 \begin{notation} The class $\LAQCC^*$ is the instantiation $\LAQCC(\mathsf{QPoly}(n), \mathsf{ALL}, \mathrm{poly}(n))$: The class of polynomially many alternating polynomial-sized quantum circuits and arbitrary powerful classical computations, together with feed-forward of the classical information to future quantum operations.
-The quantum computations are restricted to all single-qubit gates and the two-qubit CNOT gate. \end{notation}
+The quantum computations are restricted to all single-qubit gates and the two-qubit CNOT gate. \end{notation} This directly gives us a definition of $\mathsf{State} \LAQCC^*_{\varepsilon}\subseteq\mathsf{StatePostQPoly}_{\varepsilon}$.
+Following the same decomposition as in the previous section, we find that any $\LAQCC^*$ can be written as